weiser/README/README.md

 * When I give my opinion on how something should work, I want you to give me feedback if you disagree with me.
 It is likely I misunderstand something.
 * If I'm confused about something, I'll ask questions bluntly.
+My intention is to understand.
+But, if I rub you the wrong way let's have a private chat about that because I want to work well with you and if there are concrete things I can do to be a better teammate, I'm all ears!

 ## My answers for [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/)